 Deer Island, Mazatlán

 Isla de Venados (Deer Island) is the largest of three islands named for the species (wolf, bird, and deer) that once dominated them.
-Now a 100-acre nature preserve, just off the coast, it has the best beach in Mazatlan.
+Now a 100-acre nature preserve, just off the coast, it has one of the best beaches in Mazatlan.

-With its lovely sand and clear, calm water, this is a great place to go snorkeling, even for complete beginners.
+With its lovely sand and clear, calm water, this is a great place to go snorkeling in Mexico, even for complete beginners.
 You can also hike to the peak at the center of the island.